melobio/LOGO/05_LOGO_variant_prioritization/README.txt

-Used to reproduce the results of mutation prioritization
+Used to reproduce the results of variant prioritization

 1. script
 About CADD and LOGO-C2P in Fig 4 of the paper involved in the software code and reproduction case